So these are yoga retreats, right?

 If you practice yoga every day, it will change your life.

-What do I need to attend a yoga class?
+What do I need to attend a Make Space restful retreat?

-Before your first class or workshop with me you will need to complete a short Health Questionnaire which I will email you when you sign up.
+Before your first class or retreat with me you will need to complete a short Health Questionnaire which I will email you when you sign up.

 You’ll need a non-slip yoga mat.
 There are dozens of different options out there but most people tend to start with an inexpensive ‘sticky’ mat.
 If you don’t already have a mat let me know and I will be happy to provide advice on what to buy.

 Wear comfortable clothes that allow you to move easily; layers are always a good idea.
 We work barefoot although, if you really don’t feel comfortable with this (or your feet get too cold!), a pair of non-slip ‘yoga toe socks’ is a good alternative.
 I recommend having a rug or blanket to hand to ensure you’re warm enough during the relaxation at the end of each class (most people’s favourite part!).
 You should avoid eating anything substantial for a couple of hours before a yoga class (although I don’t recommend arriving starving hungry either!) and it’s always a good idea to bring some water.